-- When a suspicious amount of traffic originates from a single IP address or range, it can act as a symptom of a DDoS attack.
+- When a suspicious amount of traffic originates from a single IP address or range, it can act as a symptom of a DDoS online.

-- Traffic from users that share a single behaviour profile like device type or web browser version and even geolocation.
+- Traffic from users sharing a single behaviour profile like device type, web browser version, and geolocation.
 Such a flood of traffic should be taken into consideration.

 - A surge in requests to a single page comes unexpectedly.

-- Odd patterns of traffic, such as a spike at uneven hours of the day that seem unnatural.
+- Odd patterns of traffic, such as a spike at irregular hours of the day, seem unnatural.